Foundation / Corporation

 -The child (and primary contact) must reside in the United States, including territories, or in Canada.

-Awards are usually not made for the full cost of the program; families should be prepared to cover at least half of the cost of the program.
+Awards are rarely made for the full cost of the program; families should be prepared to cover at least half of the cost of the program.
 Exceptions are made from time to time when a family has unusual circumstances which have been clearly explained in the application.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.